LINCellularNeuroscience/VAME/examples/README.md

 ## 1. Downloading the necessary resources:

-To run the demo you will need two files:
+To run the demo you will need vame package installed, follow the installation guide [here](/README.md#Installation) .
+Also you will need two files to properly run the demo:
 - `video-1.mp4`: A video file that will be used as input, for the demo you can download from [this link](https://drive.google.com/file/d/1w6OW9cN_-S30B7rOANvSaR9c3O5KeF0c/view)
 - `video-1.csv`: the pose estimation results for the video file.
 You can use the video-1.csv file that is in the examples folder [video](/examples/video-1.csv)

 ## 2. Setting the demo variables
 To start the demo you must define 4 variables, being them: